 You’ll now be asked to answer a host of questions regarding your account and yourself.
 A good practice is to provide as much information as you can, even when you are not sure if you remember the right information.

-Now hit “Submit” button and you are done.
+Now hit the “Submit” button, and you are done.

 You’ll hear from Microsoft on your recovery request within 24 hours.
 In most cases, going through this hassle turns out to be fruitful.
-If it doesn’t work the first time, you can try it again, twice every day as per the limit of attempts per day set by Microsoft.
+If it doesn’t work the first time, you can try it again twice every day, per Microsoft’s limit of daily attempts.

 Steps to follow after recovering your Microsoft Account

 Once you regain hold of your account, make sure to take all security measures to ensure your account’s security.
 Read this post titled Microsoft Account protection, login and security tips.